OVERVIEW OF DEGREE REQUIREMENTS

 Students are urged to work in a technical job during each summer recess.
 If the job meets certain requirements students may obtain 3 hours of co-operative education degree credit via MET 394.

-The MET program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Mechanical Engineering Technology (MET) program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org.

 Prior to graduation, students are required to demonstrate the following learned capabilities: